What we do

 The Quality Assurance System in place in TYPSA labs complies with ISO 17025 requirements for testing and ISO 17020 for inspection, and ensures tasks are carried out properly.
 TYPSA’s central lab in San Sebastián de los Reyes and the lab in Seville are ENAC (Spanish National Accreditation Body) accredited for both testing (under reference No. 366/LE 523 in Madrid and No. 366/LE1279 in Seville) and inspection (under No.114/EI211 in both Madrid and Seville).
 The lab in Murcia is accredited for testing (under No. 366/LE1066).

-The labs in Madrid and Murcia have an Environmental Management System certified in accordance with ISO 14001 under No. GA-2010/0617 and, in addition, TYPSA’s occupational health and safety management system is certified to OHSAS 18001 standards (under no. 30707/2018).
+The labs in Madrid and Murcia have an Environmental Management System certified in accordance with ISO 14001 under No. GA-2010/0617 and, in addition, TYPSA’s occupational health and safety management system is certified to ISO 45001 (under no. 54611/2020).

 The Spanish Ministry of the Environment recognises TYPSA as a Collaborating Entity to work with the Water Authorities in water quality control and surveillance, and management of discharges into the public water system (code E.C.
 009/1 and 2 gd/AT).